 How Live Video Has Helped Me

-It’s Saturday, and I’m a bit behind on work, so I decide to take some calls.
+It’s Saturday, and I’m a bit behind on work, so I decide to make some calls.
 I’m working from home, so calls are going to my cell.
 I get the first call, and the customer is speaking to me about how his door is stuck because the cable came loose.
 The first thing that came to mind was that the cable came loose and is wrapped around the tube, not allowing the door to come down.
 He acted like it was an emergency, so I asked some probing questions to make sure.

 However, the more I asked, the more confused I became about the problem he couldn’t seem to describe.
 He got frustrated and asked if we could FaceTime.
 Face-to-face, I quickly identified his issue.
 More importantly, however, I saw that he had two single doors on extension and no struts.
 I sold him two struts and door service, explaining how we would check out the sensors and see what the problem was when we got out there.